KYVENetwork/kyvejs/README.md

 - [@kyvejs/types](common/types/README.md) - holds all types for the KYVE application in typescript
 - [@kyvejs/sdk](common/sdk/README.md) - development kit for communicating with the KYVE blockchain
 - [@kyvejs/protocol](common/protocol/README.md) - core functionality for running validators on the KYVE network
+- @kyvejs/goutils - go utility functions for this repository

 **Tools:**

 - [@kyvejs/kysor](tools/kysor/README.md) - The Cosmovisor of KYVE
+- [@kyvejs/kystrap](tools/kystrap/README.md) - A bootstrap tool for creating new KYVE integrations

 **Integrations:**